AlexisHucteau/PhD_project/Presentations/Cell_symposia_Poster_and_flash_talk.md

 Titles and captions should be short and easy to read, preferably in a sans serif font.
 Use large lettering, allowing attendees to easily read the information presented.
 Remember to caption your poster with the abstract title, authors names and affiliations.

+## General guidelines for poster production {#guidelines}

+A poster should be self-contained and self-explanatory, allowing different viewers to proceed on their own while the author is free to supplement or discuss particular points raised in inquiry.
+Presentations should be kept simple and clear.
+A mixture of text and graphics is recommended.
+Remember that the viewer, not the author, as in the case of slide presentations, determines the time spent at each poster.
+### Poster Layout
+Arrange materials in columnsrather than rows.
+It is easier for viewers to scan a poster by moving along it, rather than by zigzagging back and forth in front of it.
+An introduction should be placed at the upper left and a conclusion at the lower right.
+The abstract does not need to be presented, as this is available to attendees beforehand in the conference app.
+### Illustrations
+Figures should be clear, visible graphics, with large type.
+Each figure or table should have a heading of one or two lines.
+Additional essential information should be provided below in a legend.
+Photographs should have good contrast, sharp focus and, if necessary, an indication of scale.
+### Text
+Minimise narrative.
+Use large type in short, separated paragraphs.
+Numbered or bulleted lists are effective ways to convey a series of points.
+Do not set entire paragraphs in uppercase or boldface type.
+### Titles and Fonts
+Titles and captions should be short and easy to read, preferably in a sans serif font.
+Use large lettering, allowing attendees to easily read the information presented.
+Remember to caption your poster with the abstract title, authors names and affiliations.

 # The poster {#poster}